What's next: How UK's election Thursday will affect Brexit

 The election taking place in the U.K. on Thursday will bring a new Parliament to power and determine the course of Brexit

-The national election in Britain Thursday will bring a new Parliament to power and may lead to a change at the top if Prime Minister Boris Johnson’s Conservative Party does not fare well with voters.
+LONDON -- The national election in Britain on Thursday will bring a new Parliament to power and may lead to a change at the top if Prime Minister Boris Johnson’s Conservative Party doesn't fare well with voters.
 Johnson called the early election in hopes of gaining lawmakers to support his Brexit policy.
 Here is a look at how various election outcomes are likely to shape the difficult Brexit process.

 Johnson says all of the Tory candidates in the running back his divorce deal, so a clear majority would give him a good shot at reaching his goal of taking Britain out of the EU by the Jan.
 31 deadline.